 Our employees and the service providers mandated by us are obliged to maintain secrecy and comply with the provisions of the applicable data protection laws.

-We take all necessary technical and organizational measures to ensure an appropriate level of data protection and to protect your data processed by us against the following risks in particular: accidental or unlawful destruction, manipulation, loss, modification or unauthorized disclosure or access.
+We take all necessary technical and organizational measures in accordance with Art.
+32 ff.
+GDPR to ensure an appropriate level of data protection and to protect your data processed by us against the following risks in particular: accidental or unlawful destruction, manipulation, loss, modification or unauthorized disclosure or access.
 Our security measures are constantly improved in line with technological developments.